Marco-Guerra/TraFeT-Sim/README.md

 # Federated-Learning-Network-Workload

-Project to Impact of Federated Learning Applications on the Network Workload
+Project to Evaluate the Impact of Federated Learning Applications on the Network Workload

 ## Environment Preparation